backend-development/rails-example-security/README.md

 # Security Example App

 This "Insecure Blog" contains terrible security mistakes.
 Fix them and learn!
+Write your answers here in the README.md and hand the exercise in as a pull request.

 ## 1. Test for Password